 The Conifer Collection at The Morton Arboretum shows the incredible diversity of coniferous species, highlighting dramatic differences in foliage density, shape, color, size, and growth form; contrasts in bark texture and color; and variety of cone shape and color.

-Conifers are incredibly important throughout the world's landscapes.
-The Conifer Collection displays the immense diversity among the many conifers that can grow in our region.
-Coniferous trees, trees that bear cones, exist in many forms besides the archetypal Christmas tree, with its pyramidal form and dark green evergreen needles.
+Conifers are incredibly important throughout the world’s landscapes.
+The Conifer Collection displays the immense diversity among the many conifers that can grow in this region.
+Coniferous trees, or trees that bear cones, exist in many forms besides the archetypal Christmas tree, with its pyramidal form and dark evergreen needles.
 Plants in this collection can be trees or shrubs, large or small, have dark green to blue to lime green foliage; and needles that can be long and pointed, or short and scale-like.
 Conifers can have a columnar or rounded shape, can be low-growing shrubs, or giants piercing the sky.